Analysis | Why Trump’s accounting firm ditched him

 What this could mean legally for Trump

 It’s bad news for his company.
-The very firm that prepares his documents has arrived at its own findings that are consistent with at least some of the allegations made against the Trump Organization by investigators.
+Legal experts say this probably means that the very firm that prepares his documents has arrived at its own findings that are consistent with at least some of the allegations made against the Trump Organization by investigators.
 It’s pretty damning that Mazars now says its own work can’t be trusted.

 Could Mazars be in trouble, too?
 McQuade said it’s possible.
 “This effort to distance themselves could be an effort at self-preservation,” she said.
 It depends on whether Mazars knew the information it was getting from the Trump Organization was false or whether it was misled, too.